MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-418-Hospice-Care/subpart-B-Eligibility-Election-Duration-Benefits/section-418.22.md

 (c) *Sources of certification.* (1) For the initial 90-day period, the hospice must obtain written certification statements (and oral certification statements if required under paragraph (a)(3) of this section) from—

-(i) The medical director of the hospice or the physician member of the hospice interdisciplinary group; and
+(i) The medical director of the hospice, the physician designee (as defined in § 418.3), or the physician member of the hospice interdisciplinary group; and

 (ii) The individual's attending physician, if the individual has an attending physician.
 The attending physician must meet the definition of physician specified in § 410.20 of this subchapter.